-HIPAA privacy regulations offer full federal protection of member health care information.
+HIPAA privacy regulations offer full federal protection to protect member health care information.
 These regulations control the internal and external uses and disclosures of such data.
 They also create member rights.

-Access to protected health information (PHI)
+Access to protected health information

-Members may access their medical records or billing information either through you or us.
+Members may access their medical records or billing protected health information (PHI) either through you or us.
 If their information is electronic, they may ask that you or we send a copy in an electronic format.
 They may also ask that a copy of their information be provided to a third party.

-Amendment of PHI
+Amendment of protected health information